geralexgr/CsharpInterviewQuestions/README.md

 * Given an array of `n` integers and a number `k` , perform `k` left rotations on the array.
-* Given n complete the fibonacci function so it returns Fibonacci(n).
+* Given n, complete the fibonacci function so it returns Fibonacci(n).
+* Detect if a string is Palindrome.